ontop/iswc2014-benchmark/README.md

 To execute the jar only one parameter is necessary as follows:

- `java -jar HermitLUBM.jar  -parameter to use OWL-BGP with Hermit Reasoner`
+ `java -jar OWLBGPHermit.jar  -parameter to use OWL-BGP with Hermit Reasoner`

- `java -jar PelletLUBM.jar  -parameter to use OWL-BGP with Pellet Reasoner`
+ `java -jar OWLBGPPellet.jar  -parameter to use OWL-BGP with Pellet Reasoner`

 For examples:
 * To run LUBM(1,0) with the standard 14 LUBM queries and Pellet reasoner type:
- `java -jar PelletLUBM.jar -LUBM1`
+ `java -jar OWLBGPPellet.jar -LUBM1`

 * To run LUBM(9,0) with the 4 added queries and Hermit reasoner type:
- `java -jar HermitLUBM.jar -special9`
+ `java -jar OWLBGPHermit.jar -special9`

 * To run LUBM(20,0) with the SPARQLDL queries and Hermit reasoner type:
- `java -jar HermitLUBM.jar -DL20`
+ `java -jar OWLBGPHermit.jar -DL20`

+### Pellet Benchmark ###
+To test Pellet system use Pellet.jar and project parameters.
+The ontologies are given in [evaluation.7z] (https://github.com/ontop/iswc2014-benchmark/raw/master/Pellet/ontologies.7z).

+To execute the jar add parameters as follows:

+ `java -jar Pellet.jar ontology.owl -parameter`

+ For examples:
+* To run LUBM(1,0) with the standard 14 LUBM queries type:
+ `java -jar Pellet.jar Uni1.owl LUBM`

+* To run LUBM(9,0) with the 4 added queries type:
+ `java -jar Pellet.jar Uni9.owl special`

+* To run LUBM(20,0) with the SPARQLDL queries type:
+ `java -jar Pellet.jar Uni20.owl DL`